bulam/stock-load-ETL/README.md

 ## ToDo
 - Incorporate routine to automatically download the files from the stooq.com website
 - Add functionality to automatically read and load files for both NYSE and NASDAQ, across the separate folders
-- Incorporate pypyodbc to automatically load dataframes into a SQL database
+- Incorporate pypyodbc to automatically load dataframes into SQL